How to Dehydrate Beans

 Green beans after vacuum sealing on the Foodsaver machine

-Vacuum-Seal and Store your Dehydrated Beans
+How to Vacuum-Seal & Store Dehydrated Beans

 After you've dehydrated your beans, it's time to store them.
 Whether for long- or short-term storage, you need to use a food vacuum sealer so you can remove the air.
 I personally love the Foodsaver brand.